alexwkleung/MinSticky/README.md

 ![minsticky](./img/minsticky.png)

 A single page sticky note with formatting options.
+Replicates a WYSIWYG style of text formatting.

 Written in TypeScript.
 Icons are from Material Symbols.